npaul007/teammate-grids/README.md

-# ReadMe - Setting Up and Running the App
+# Setting Up and Running the App

 This guide will help you configure and run the app.
 Before proceeding, make sure you have NodeJS and Expo installed on your machine.